-One of the most difficult things about using a surveillance camera of any kind is figuring out where best to place it.
-You need a location that is out of sight, but easy for you to access when you need to.
-Before you start hollowing out books or installing two-way mirrors though, consider another solution concealing the camera in plain sight.
-Surveillance camera technology has come a long way in the last few years, and you can now find devices that are perfectly disguised as common household objects.
+One of the most difficult things about using a surveillance camera is figuring out where best to place it.
+You need a location that is out of sight but easy to access when needed.
+Before you start hollowing out books or installing two-way mirrors, though, consider another solution concealing the camera in plain sight.
+Surveillance camera technology has come a long way in the last few years, and you can now find devices perfectly disguised as common household objects.

-- Lightbulbs while not functional, when placed in a lamp with an extension cable, cameras disguised in fake bulbs can be adjusted to the perfect filming angle and can even film in the dark
+- Lightbulbs, while not functional, when placed in a lamp with an extension cable, cameras disguised in fake bulbs can be adjusted to the perfect filming angle and can even film in the dark

-- Doorbell chimes another innocuous household object, cameras in chimes offer a good forward filming angle, perfect for hallways and entrances when you want to see who is coming and going
+- Doorbell chimes another innocuous household object; cameras in chimes offer a good forward filming angle, perfect for hallways and entrances when you want to see who is coming and going

-- Spectacles believe it or not, these body-worn cameras can be integrated into a credible looking pair of glasses without anyone being able to tell
+- Spectacles, believe it or not, these body-worn cameras can be integrated into a credible-looking pair of glasses without anyone being able to tell.

 Of course, if modifying household objects isn't something you're interested in doing, you can always buy a motion-activated spy camera disguised as something quite innocuous.

 Which spy camera to choose

 There are a few important points to consider when choosing which camera to use.
 You must consider the environment and who or what you intend to film.
 For example, if you're placing a camera in a room or property familiar to the person, you must choose a functional device and disguise the camera.
 If the person is likely to engage with the object, they may discover that it doesn't function and investigate further.